What are Meta Keywords?

 When creating your title tag, keep important keywords at the beginning so people will see them first (especially if they have several tabs open at once.)
 An ideal title tag will be 60 characters or less.
 Each page of your website should have its own individual title tag.

 Google and other search engines place a high priority on title tags in the rankings system.
-Remember: be as specific, short and relevant to your website as possible!
+Remember these tips: be as specific, short and relevant to your website as possible!

 Meta description tag